-- South Pole 10-meter telescopy (University of Chicago)
+- South Pole 10-meter telescope (University of Chicago)

 - Antarctic Regional Interactions Meteorology Experiment (RIME) A basic and applied research program that is exploring in detail the atmospheric processes over Antarctica and their interactions with lower latitudes via the Ross Sea sector.

-- University of Texas, Institute for Geophysics, Antarctic Projects
+- University of Texas, Institute for Geophysics, Research

 - U.S. Antarctic Data Coordination Center, Lamont-Doherty Earth Observatory of Columbia University, is supported by NSF/OPP to describe U.S.-funded antarctic data for the international Antarctic Master Directory, which contains thousands of data descriptions from over 20 countries.
 The Antarctic Master Directory (AMD), a node of the International Directory Network/Global Change Master Directory (IDN/GCMD), is a Web-based, searchable directory containing data descriptions (metadata in the form of DIF entries).

 - U.S. International Transantarctic Scientific Expedition (ITASE) (University of Maine)

 - The West Antarctica Ice Sheet Initiative (WAIS)